arizk76/yelp-camp-react/README.md

 # YelpCamp React App

-This project for building camp application using Tailwind CSS, Firebase (for auth and camp database), react-router-dom, and react-query.
+This project for building camp application using Tailwind CSS, Firebase (for auth and camp database), react-router-dom, and more if needed.